 If you have several small contractor business insurance policies running at the same time, there can be quite a bit of overlap.
 As such, you should always follow the route that leads to the least financial loss.
 Say, for instance, there has been an incident leading to structural damage at one of your sites, and it’s your fault.

 If you are not familiar with the terms of your insurance policies, you might be torn between claiming it against your General Liability or Builder’s Risk policy, for example.
-While it may seem reasonable to file the claim against your General Liability policy, this may cost you more in the long run.
+It may seem reasonable to file the claim against your General Liability policy.
+However, this may cost you more in the long run.

 The policy may not even provide coverage for this.
 If you don’t follow the right damage claim protocol, your insurer may not pay.
 But worst of all, you may be underinsured, in which case your policy could be voided, leaving you with no cover at all.